 Web Hosting - A Guide

-Here are eight key points that you as a private individual or company should consider when choosing a hosting company.
+Here are eight key points that you as a private individual or company should consider when choosing a web hosting provider.
+This is the guidelines that we use when we test the web hosting providers you can see on this site, right now we are over 50 different providers, and we keep reviewing companies every week!

 1. Space.
 A web page that is primarily text-based does not require much space, but if it contains movies and video clips, it often requires quite a lot of space.
 Research what are the costs in case the space needs to be expanded in the future.
 Sometimes it can be profitable to pay for a larger space than the website initially requires.